kamalarieff/anticar/content/questions/benefits.md

 It costs $20 million to build a 80km cycle nenetwork.
 When you build 1km of a highway, you build hundreds of kilometers of cycling lanes.

-### Nijmegen: The City That Tamed Cars So People Can Walk & Bike Where They Please - YouTube - Streetfilms {#nijmegen-the-city-that-tamed-cars-so-people-can-walk-and-bike-where-they-please-youtube-streetfilms}
+### Nijmegen: The City That Tamed Cars So People Can Walk &amp; Bike Where They Please - YouTube - Streetfilms {#nijmegen-the-city-that-tamed-cars-so-people-can-walk-and-bike-where-they-please-youtube-streetfilms}

 <https://www.youtube.com/watch?v=gjLZv3Y0CWM>